“Happiness comes from what we do. Fulfillment comes from why we do it.” writes Simon Sinek.

 Why I choose coaching every day

-1. Coaching matches with my beliefs: I believe in the uniqueness of everyone and coaching honours it.
+1. Coaching matches with my beliefs: I believe in the uniqueness of everyone and coaching honors it.
 It honors the wisdom of people.

 3. Coaching is contagious: I love seeing how one person can affect everyone around them.
 We are interconnected, when we change, everyone changes.

-5. Coaching is giving: Coaching is giving your full attention, your understanding and the space to the coachee.
-And the magic fills that space: Unknown parts of the coachee; the beliefs, the patterns, the obstacles taking her away from being her true self and becoming who she wants to become comes to light.
-The awareness fills the space.
+5. Coaching is giving: Coaching is giving your full attention, your understanding, and space to the coachee.
+And the magic fills that space: Unknown parts of the coachee; the beliefs, the patterns, the obstacles taking her away from being her true self comes to light.
+Awareness fills the space.
 Once we see, we cannot unsee.

 6. Coaching is selflessness: It is just being there for my coachee.
 It is not about my opinions, it is not about my feelings, it is not about my experiences, it is not about what I know, it is all about the coachee.

 7. I learn through Coaching: I learn persistence; I learn finding ways to work together, according to the style of the coachee, according to the emotional state the position, the sensitivity, the reluctance, the newness, the belief.
 I learn adaptation, rapport.
 I learn different ways of doing, feeling, being from my coachees.